AutoFixture/AutoFixture/README.md

 Using AutoFixture is as easy as referencing the library and creating a new instance of the Fixture class!

-AutoFixture is available via NuGet (as *AutoFixture, AutoFixture.AutoMoq, AutoFixture.AutoRhinoMocks, AutoFixture.AutoFakeItEasy* and *AutoFixture.Xunit*).
+AutoFixture is available via NuGet (as *AutoFixture, AutoFixture.AutoMoq, AutoFixture.AutoRhinoMocks, AutoFixture.AutoFakeItEasy, AutoFixture.AutoNSubstitute* and *AutoFixture.Xunit*).

 ## Resources ##